Toggle Navigation

 Do I need to inform EPIC Futures NI about stakeholder engagement or dissemination events?

-Stakeholder engagement activities included in your case for support do not require formal EPIC Futures involvement.
+Stakeholder engagement activities included in your case for support which form part of the project/ data collection do not require formal EPIC Futures involvement however, if relevant we can promote them and try to have a representative at them (if resources permit)..

 All projects are expected to present at the EPIC Futures Commissioning Fund Conference (late October/early November 2026).
 Project findings should not be shared publicly before then unless early communication is approved by EPIC Futures NI (e.g. due to early completion and policy relevance).